 - Guest Lounge

 If you have a car and do want to make the journey into Santa Elena, there are of course many restaurants vying for your custom.
-Elisabeth is always very happy to give her insider recommendations.
+Susanne is always very happy to give her insider recommendations.

 - Dinner by arrangement